ai4os/ai4-docs/source/user/overview/dashboard.rst

 * ``Service`` determines which service to launch:

-  - For performing simple inference, ``DEEPaaS`` is the recommended option, as no code changes are required.
+  - For performing simple inference, ``DEEPaaS`` (API) is the recommended option, as no code changes are required.
   - For retraining a module, ``JupyterLab`` is the recommended option, as it offers access to Terminal windows which are needed to mount remote data into your machine.
   - For developing a new module, ``JupyterLab`` is the recommended option, as it offers the possibility to directly interact with the machine to write code.
     Some modules might offer also ``VScode``.